 • Account data: name, email address, hashed password (where email/password sign-in is used), provider user ID for OAuth sign-ins (Facebook, Google, GitHub, SSO).

-• Authentication tokens: OAuth access and refresh tokens for Meta Ads, Google Ads, Pinterest Ads, TikTok Ads, Snap Ads, and Shopify; Pipeboard API tokens.
+• Authentication tokens: OAuth access and refresh tokens for Meta Ads, Google Ads, Pinterest Ads, TikTok Ads, Snap Ads, LinkedIn Ads, Reddit Ads, Microsoft Advertising, and Shopify (and, for Meta, Facebook Page access tokens); Pipeboard API tokens.
 Stored encrypted.

 • Advertising and commerce data: ad account, campaign, ad group, ad, creative, audience, keyword, placement, and performance metrics retrieved from the connected platforms; pixel and conversion configuration metadata; identifiers of ad accounts, business managers, MCC accounts, advertisers, organizations, and Shopify shops.

-• Shopify-customer data (only where the Customer enables features that require it): Pipeboard accesses Shopify customer personal data only to the extent necessary to provide the requested feature, in accordance with Shopify's Protected Customer Data requirements.
+• Shopify-customer data (only where the Customer enables features that require it): Shopify customer personal data such as names, email addresses, shipping and billing addresses, and order line items, and — only where the Customer has granted Shopify Protected Customer Data Access — order attribution and journey details.
+Pipeboard accesses this data only to the extent necessary to provide the requested feature, in accordance with Shopify's Protected Customer Data requirements.

 • Service usage and operational metadata: request and response metadata for MCP and HTTP requests (timestamps, tool name, request ID, status, duration, response size), error events, IP addresses, user-agent strings, and other technical telemetry.